- Lyme Disease

 The end result was a complete return of the patient’s visual-motor functions (the body’s ability to coordinate what the eye sees with the movements of the body; hand-eye coordination), 70% improvement in reaction time, complete disappearance of headaches and nausea, and much improved quality of sleep and memory.

 Perhaps the most important result is that the patient himself rated his overall condition at 9/10.
-These are just two examples of Hyperbaric Oxygen Therapy rescuing people from debilitating symptoms.

 Post-Concussion Syndrome: Healing the Brain